microsoft/FeatureManagement-Dotnet/README.md

 ### Service Registration

-Feature management rely on .NET Core dependency injection.
+Feature management relies on .NET Core dependency injection.
 We can register the feature management services using standard conventions.

 ``` C#
 using Microsoft.FeatureManagement;